Linear Discriminant Analysis with High-dimensional Mixed Variables: Introduction

 \end{itemize} To deal with these mixed variables, a simple strategy is to treat the categorical variables as continuous ones and apply existing classification methods developed for continuous variables.
 Such a treatment ignores the nature of categorical variables and intuitively incurs loss of information.
 Here we present a simple example.
 Consider a two-class classification problem where there are one continuous variable $X$ and one binary categorical variable $U$.
 Assume that the prior for the class label $L$ is balanced, i.e., $P(L=1)=P(L=2)=0.5$, and that $P(U=0)=P(U=1)=0.5$ for both classes.
-For Class 1, suppose the conditional distribution of $X$ given $U$ satisfies Likewise, for Class 2, assume that If we simply treat $U$ as a continuous variable that takes value $0$ or $1$, and seek for the best linear classifier, the misclassification rate for the optimal linear classifier will be easily seen as $\frac{1}{2}\Big[\frac{1}{2}+\Phi(-1)\Big]$, which is more than twice of the optimal Bayes misclassification rate $\Phi(-1)$; see Section \ref{example} in the Appendix for more details.
+For Class 1, suppose the conditional distribution of $X$ given $U$ satisfies Likewise, for Class 2, assume that If we simply treat $U$ as a continuous variable that takes value $0$ or $1$, and seek for the best linear classifier, the misclassification rate for the optimal linear classifier will be easily seen as $\frac{1}{2}\Big[\frac{1}{2}+\Phi(-1)\Big]$, which is more than twice of the optimal Bayes misclassification rate $\Phi(-1)$; see Section \ref{example} in the Supplementary for more details.
 An immediate message from this simple example is that, in order to obtain a sound classifier, we may have to handle the effects of categorical variables and continuous variable differently, and seek for ways of capturing their interactions.
 In our setting, the challenge on the need to handle mixed variables is further exasperated by the high-dimensionality of the problem.

 \textbf{The setup}.
 Denote $(\Z,\U)$ as the mixed variable, where $\Z$ is a $p$-dimensional continuous variable and $\U$ is a $d$-dimensional discrete variable.
 Both $p$ and $d$ are very large.
-For simplicity, we shall consider the case where all variables in $\U$ are binary.
+For simplicity, we shall assume that all variables in $\U$ are binary.
+Note that variables with more than two categories can be transformed to be binary by introducing a set of dummy (binary) variables \citep{Krz1993}.
 Write the class label as $L \in \{1, 2 \}$ and denote the probability function of $(\Z,\U)$ in class $i$ as $f_i(\Z,\U)$ for $i=1, 2$.
 The Bayes rule, which is the optimal rule achieving the smallest misclassification rate among all discriminant rules, classifies a data point to the first class if and only if